ICTQual AB Level 5 Diploma in QA/QC Piping & Welding Inspector

 Integrated QMS & Lean Inspection Processes for Welding Industries

-• Apply quality management system (QMS) principles to welding inspection workflows.
+• Apply integrated quality management systems tailored to welding and fabrication industries.

 Complex Piping & Welding Systems: High Pressure & Exotic Alloys